FactEngineCommunity/MindfulDB/README.md

 MindfulDB is realisation of graph relational paradigm by extending your existing relational database to act as if a graph database from a query perspective.

-Without changing anything about your relational schema MindfulDB empowers you to perform Cypher queries over your database with the minimum of fuss.
+Without changing anything about your relational schema MindfulDB empowers you to perform openCypher queries over your database with the minimum of fuss.

-SQL + Cypher on your MindfulDB.
+SQL + openCypher on your MindfulDB.

 # How does MindfulDB Work?